phoohow/ShaderMake/README.md

 ## Shader blob API

-When the `--blob` command line argument is specified, ShaderMake will package multiple permutations for the same shader into a single "blob" file.
+When the `--blob` command line argument is specified, shaderMake will package multiple permutations for the same shader into a single "blob" file.
 These files use a custom format that is somewhat similar to regular TAR.

-ShaderMake provides a small library with parsing functions to use these blob files in applications.
-This library can be statically linked with an application by including ShaderMake as a git submodule and linking the `ShaderMakeBlob` target to your application:
+shaderMake provides a small library with parsing functions to use these blob files in applications.
+This library can be statically linked with an application by including shaderMake as a git submodule and linking the `shaderMakeBlob` target to your application:

-    target_link_libraries(my_target PRIVATE ShaderMakeBlob)
+    target_link_libraries(my_target PRIVATE shaderMakeBlob)

-Then include `<ShaderMake/ShaderBlob.h>` and use the `ShaderMake::FindPermutationInBlob` to locate a specific shader version in a blob.
-If that is unsuccessful, the `ShaderMake::EnumeratePermutationsInBlob` and/or `ShaderMake::FormatShaderNotFoundMessage` functions can help you provide a helpful error message to the user.
+Then include `<shaderMake/ShaderBlob.h>` and use the `shaderMake::FindPermutationInBlob` to locate a specific shader version in a blob.
+If that is unsuccessful, the `shaderMake::EnumeratePermutationsInBlob` and/or `shaderMake::FormatShaderNotFoundMessage` functions can help you provide a helpful error message to the user.